-Stephanie Magnus co-heads the Asia Pacific Financial Institutions Group and heads up the Financial Services Regulatory Practice Group in Singapore.
-Stephanie is ranked Band 1 for FinTech in Singapore by Chambers FinTech 2020.
-She is also ranked as a Leading Individual for Financial Services Regulatory: Local Firms in Singapore by Legal 500 Asia Pacific 2020.
-She is recognised as a leading lawyer for Banking & Finance: Regulatory in Singapore by Chambers Asia Pacific and Chambers Global 2020.
+Stephanie Magnus heads up the Financial Services Regulatory and FinTech Practices in Singapore.
+She is also a member of the Global Technology, Media & Telecommunications Steering Committee.
+She is ranked Band 1 for FinTech in Singapore by Chambers FinTech since 2019.
+She is also ranked as a Leading Individual for Financial Services Regulatory: Local Firms in Singapore by Legal 500 Asia Pacific since 2016.
+She is recognised as a leading lawyer for Banking & Finance: Regulatory in Singapore by Chambers Asia Pacific and Chambers Global since 2017.

 Stephanie regularly advises international banks, capital markets intermediaries, fund managers, insurance companies, fintechs and other financial institutions on financial services compliance and regulatory matters, and works closely with her clients to navigate these matters.

 She has significant experience in compliance, and focuses on regulatory issues, particularly in the financial services, insurance and commodities sectors.
 Her practice also includes mergers and acquisitions in the financial services sector.
 She also actively helps financial services clients in merger and acquisition transactions, particularly where these transactions involve the acquisition or sale of regulated financial services companies.

 In the fintech space, Stephanie has been involved in contributing to policy formation, and regularly advises on fintech models including equity and debt crowdfunding, roboadvisor platforms, payment service models, consumer credit models, e-wallets, digitalisation and tokenisation.
 She has been recognised as being "deeply involved" in the discussions around payments legislation along with being "very good at marrying traditional financial advice with innovation."